How to plant a border like a pro

 It’s time to plant a border.

 A whole border.
-I’m not just going to stuff a few plants in amongst the current design.
+I’m not just going to stuff a few plants into the current bed.
 I’m starting again from scratch.

 Of course, I dream of glorious borders bursting with colour.
 I see them on TV programmes, in magazines, in professionally-run gardens…